Fox-ML-infrastructure/Fox-v1-infra/DOCS/01_tutorials/configuration/CONFIG_EXAMPLES.md

 Example configurations for common use cases.

-> **✅ Complete Single Source of Truth (SST)**: All model trainers use config-driven hyperparameters.
-Full reproducibility: same config → same results.
+> **✅ Single Source of Truth (SST)**: All model trainers use config-driven hyperparameters.
+Reproducibility: same config → same results.

 > **📚 For comprehensive configuration documentation, see the [Configuration Reference](../../02_reference/configuration/README.md).**